Cognitive Radio Market Size and Share

 By Application: Spectrum Sensing Dominance, Cognitive Routing Momentum

-Spectrum Sensing & Allocation controlled 38% of global 2024 revenue, solidifying its role as the prerequisite layer that every deployment must integrate.
+Spectrum Sensing and Allocation controlled 38% of global 2024 revenue, solidifying its role as the prerequisite layer that every deployment must integrate.
 High-speed detectors satisfy FCC rules that demand incumbent radar protection within milliseconds.
-Mission-critical performance needs pushed vendors to combine direct-RF sampling with edge AI accelerators, gifting operators near-instant insight into spectrum occupancy.
+Mission-critical performance needs have prompted vendors to integrate direct-RF sampling with edge AI accelerators, enabling operators to gain near-instant insight into spectrum occupancy.
 Cognitive Routing, while smaller today, is scaling at an 18.70% CAGR as AI engines start to correlate link quality, user mobility, and latency budgets during path selection.
-Dynamic route adjustment becomes indispensable to vehicle-to-everything (C-V2X) rollouts, where split-second channel variation can jeopardize road-safety alerts.
+Dynamic route adjustment becomes indispensable for vehicle-to-everything (V2X) rollouts, where split-second channel variations can jeopardize road safety alerts.
 Enterprises extend these principles to factory floor robots, ensuring reliable wireless coverage in metal-dense halls.

-In quantitative terms, the cognitive radio market size contributions from sensing surpass routing for now yet routing augments overall system value because it turns raw occupancy data into actionable decisions.
+In quantitative terms, the cognitive radio market's size contributions from sensing currently surpass those from routing; however, routing augments overall system value by turning raw occupancy data into actionable decisions.
 As 6G testbeds merge sensing and communications, vendors bundle both features within a single stack, expanding average selling prices.
-Location Detection and QoS Optimization also post double-digit growth, aided by frameworks such as RadioLLM that forecast congestion before it happens.
+Predictive frameworks that foresee network congestion and facilitate proactive resource allocation have bolstered double-digit growth in Location Detection and QoS Optimization.
 Emergency and satellite applications round out the portfolio, benefiting from multi-orbit handover mechanisms that let first responders switch from terrestrial to space links when terrestrial networks falter.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.